 - High air pressure: Due to the inflated shape of the tire, like a balloon, the force is focused at the center.
-The resulting uneven force across the contact patch becomes the cause of abnormal abrasion.
+The resulting uneven force across the contact patch becomes the cause of irregular tread wear.

 Checking for Optimum Tire Pressure

 Hankook Tire recommends you to check your tire pressure once in a month.

 The optimum air pressure level for your tire can be found on the inner side of the car door, inside the fuel cap or in the car manual (the location of the sticker can vary according to country).